 Let's think about what we expect our education system to deliver to our children.
 Many of our expectations are intangible.
-We hope our schools, colleges and universities ignite our children's imaginations, and inspire them to fulfill their potential.
+We hope our education establishments ignite our children's imaginations, and inspire them to fulfill their potential.
 Pragmatically, we want our children's education to prepare them for their future lives and careers.

-We hope our schools, colleges and universities ignite our children's imaginations, and inspire them to fulfill their potential.
+" We hope our education establishments ignite our children's imaginations, and inspire them to fulfill their potential.
 Their world will bristle with hyper-connected technology.
 And classrooms must teach them the skills they'll need to thrive in that environment.
 They are digital natives.
 They will never know a world where a man can land on the moon using less computing power than that found in a typical Internet of Things device.